oakmac/atom-parinfer/README.md

 You can edit these file extensions by going to Packages --> Parinfer --> Edit File Extensions in the menu.

+### Opening a File

-When a file is first opened, Parinfer runs [Paren Mode] on the entire file and then turns on [Indent Mode] if Paren Mode succeeded (ie: the file contained balanced parens).
-See [Fixing existing files] for more information on why this happens.
+When a file with a recognized extension is first opened, Parinfer runs [Paren Mode] on the entire file and one of three things will happen (in order of likelihood):

+* **The file was unchanged.** You will be automatically dropped into Indent Mode.
+This is the most likely scenario once you start using Parinfer regularly.
+* **Paren Mode changed the file.** You will be prompted to apply the changes (recommended) and then dropped into Indent Mode.
+This is most likely to happen when you first start using Parinfer on an existing file.
+* **Paren Mode failed.** This is almost certainly caused by having unbalanced parens in your file (ie: it will not compile).
+A prompt will show and you will be dropped into Paren Mode in order to fix the problem.

+Running Paren Mode is a necessary first step before Indent Mode can be safely turned on.
+See [Fixing existing files] for more information.

+If you do not want to be prompted when opening a new file, the prompts can be disabled via [config file].

 Please be aware that - depending on the indentation and formatting in your Lisp files - this initial processing may result in a large diff the first time it